MicrosoftDocs/power-platform/power-platform/admin/about-microsoft-cloud-china.md

   - PowerApps
   - Powerplatform
 ---
-# Dynamics 365 for Customer Engagement - operated by 21Vianet in China
+# Dynamics 365 apps - operated by 21Vianet in China

 Microsoft Dynamics 365 online services operated by 21Vianet is designed to comply with regulatory requirements in China.
 The services are a physically separated instance of cloud services operated and transacted currently by a local operator, Shanghai Blue Cloud Technology Co., Ltd (“21Vianet”).
 This is a wholly owned subsidiary of Beijing 21Vianet Broadband Data Center Co., Ltd. located in mainland China.